Finland in World War II: Winter War

 The aim of the invasion was to liberate the 'Red Finns' and eventually annex Finland to the Soviet Union.
 To this end, a puppet government, the Finnish Democratic Republic, was established in Terijoki under the leadership of the exiled O. W. Kuusinen.
 Strategic goals of the Red Army included cutting Finland in half and capturing Petsamo in the north and Helsinki in the south.

 The leader of the Leningrad Military District, Andrei Zhdanov, commissioned a celebratory piece from Dmitri Shostakovich, Suite on Finnish Themes, intended to be performed as the marching bands of the Red Army paraded through Helsinki.

-The Soviets had been building up their forces on the border during the earlier negotiations, and now fielded four armies composed of 16 divisions, with another three being brought into position; meanwhile, the Finnish army had just 9 smaller divisions.
+The Soviets had been building up their forces on the border during the earlier negotiations and now fielded four armies comprising 16 divisions, with another three being brought into position; meanwhile, the Finnish army had just 9 smaller divisions.
 The Soviets also enjoyed overwhelming superiority in the number of armour and air units deployed.
 The Finns had to defend a border that was some 1287 km (800 miles) in length, putting them at a significant disadvantage.